Rich627/SQL_Project/README.md

 ## Project Presentation

-To gain a comprehensive understanding of the Car Factory Management System, please refer to our [project presentation](https://github.com/Rich627/SQL_Project/blob/main/%E8%B3%87%E6%96%99%E5%BA%AB%E5%B0%88%E6%A1%88.pdf).
+To gain a comprehensive understanding of the Parking Lot Management System, please refer to our [project presentation](https://github.com/Rich627/SQL_Project/blob/main/%E8%B3%87%E6%96%99%E5%BA%AB%E5%B0%88%E6%A1%88.pdf).
 The presentation provides detailed insights into the system's architecture, functionalities, and user interface.

 ## Conclusion